 On the other side of Chestnut Ridge's famous hill, you'll find the never-ending sight of fresh powdered snow for you to fly across with your favorite tube.

-All Buffalonians need to do is bundle up and head on over to Chestnut Ridge Park to enjoy winter's most bittersweet gift.
+All Buffalonians need to do is bundle up and head on over to Chestnut Ridge Park to enjoy winter's sweetest and most fun gift.

 After a long day of tubing on this epic hill, you can head inside the Commissioner's Cabin to grab some hot drinks and snacks or even get cozy by the fireplace that will help warm you up.

 If you're planning an all day sledding affair, come in to the Cabin for a midday break and then head back out to the hill refreshed and renewed.